Planning-Inspectorate/applications-service/e2e-tests/README.md

 # Cypress E2E tests

-This directory contains the legacy Cypress + Cucumber regression suite for the applications service.
+This directory contains the maintained Cypress + Cucumber regression suite for the applications service.

 ## What these tests cover

-The suite covers both:
+The suite covers:

 - the public guidance pages under "Have your say"
 - the "Register to have your say" journey itself, including registration steps and completion pages
+- project information and project navigation journeys
+- relevant representations, section 51 advice, get updates and examination timetable journeys
+- shared service shell behaviour such as locale switching and the beta-banner feedback link

 Examples: